conduktor/conduktor-docs/docs/gateway/get-started/system-requirements.md

 Depending on your needs and use cases, one or both of these methods may be used to get the best out of Conduktor.
 Multiple instances of Gateway can be run as a cluster and Gateway will handle the load balancing and other work distribution concerns between the nodes in a cluster.

 Gateway is predominantly CPU bound - it stores very little, unless you've configured or adjusted the default caching setup.
+The recommendation here represents a good starting point - to further scale you should use the metrics produced by gateway to tune the installation to your workloads.

 ### Interceptor impact